-Continuing the series of what travel is like now, a reader has shared experience of flights to/from Los Angeles at the end of July and middle of August.
+Continuing the series of what travel is like now, a reader has shared experience of flights to/from Los Angeles at the end of July and middle of August in British Airways new B777-300 First suite.
 You can email [email protected] if you want to see your trip report published.

 In part one, we look at the outbound flight from Heathrow.
 Part 2 will be published tomorrow.
 Currently, you can’t travel to the US from the UK unless you have applied for a National Interest Exception (NIE) which includes certain critical business or education reasons, or are a US citizen.